fliptanedo/FlipWebsite2025/README.md

 The output will include a URL: `Web Server is available at http://localhost:1313/`, navigate your browser to this URL to view the page.
 [Link for convenience](http://localhost:1313/).

+**Safari note**: there is a weird bug/feature in Safari's Developer Mode that affects cookies.
+(As recently as Safari 17.4) Apparently when this mode is turned on to inspect website elements, one can be logged out of accounts (e.g. Google) and lose one's authentication token.
+After struggling with this bug, I've decided to use Chrome and Firefox for testing sites (e.g. looking up source).

 ## HugoBlox Notes

 * The best place to get help and to see version updates is the [research.dev](https://discord.gg/6mmTvFUY) (HugoBlox) Discord server.
 The `#announcements` channel summarizes all the updates.